HwWobbe/MwsH/ReadMe.md

   - try using Asks ...
     - ... to Transform the information
       - should this become a PR?
+        - some of the new Agents could be helpful
   - resume testing now that Es is making sliceAndDice progress
     - ensure the needed links are readily accessible
       - likely via TwH - for at least a bit of a securityDelay